Saturday, July 18, 2009

 Eating an unbalanced diet is not healthy either.

-a balanced diet are both important aspects of becoming healthy.
+So, it follows that becoming less heavy and consuming foods that are part of a balanced diet are both important aspects of becoming healthy.
 Only you can make the changes necessary to address these problems successfully,

 Let’s begin to look at how.